-Our guide explains everything you need to know about debt consolidation plans in Singapore and how it can help you pay off multiple unsecured debts.
+Here's everything you need to know about debt consolidation plans in Singapore and how they can help you pay off multiple unsecured debts.

-Under these circumstances, debt consolidation plans in Singapore can help.
+Under these circumstances, debt consolidation plans can help.

 What is a Debt Consolidation Plan?

-Let’s take the example of Jonathan, who has a monthly salary of S$3,000 and has a current outstanding balance of S$40,000 between one personal loan and 3 credit cards from different banks.
+Let’s take the example of Jonathan, who has a monthly salary of S$3,000 and a current outstanding balance of S$40,000 between 1 personal loan and 3 credit cards from different banks.